-The structure of DNA was shown to be a double-helix years ago, but the convention of naming each strand has become a topic of confusion for scientists and students alike.
-One is called Watson and the other Crick, after the two co-discoverers of DNA.
+The structure of deoxyribonucleic acid - DNA - was shown to be a double-helix years ago, but the convention of naming each strand has become a topic of confusion for scientists and students alike.
+Among DNA pairs, one is called Watson and the other Crick, after the two co-discoverers of DNA.
 But the scientific literature disagrees on which strand should be given which name.
-The Watson-Crick naming system was meant to indicate the distinct functional properties of each strand, which is the same goal of the other naming systems.
+The Watson-Crick naming system was meant to indicate the distinct functional properties of each strand in the DNA structure, which is the same goal of the other naming systems.
 It is crucial to understand the different contexts in which the individual strands need to take on different names.
 Two perfect examples are their differing roles in DNA replication or transcription.
 Knowing what each strand does in a biological process will help clarify why it was given that name.

 Anti-Sense Is Not Nonsense